OUT OF THIN AIR

-The researchers say that the current generation of Air-gen devices are able to power small electronics, and they expect to bring the invention to commercial scale soon.
-Next steps they plan include developing a small Air-gen “patch” that can power electronic wearables such as health and fitness monitors and smart watches, which would eliminate the requirement for traditional batteries.
+The current generation of Air-gen devices are able to power small electronics; Lovley and Yao expect to bring the invention to commercial scale soon.
+Their plan includes developing a small Air-gen “patch” that can power electronic wearables, such as health and fitness monitors and smart watches, which would eliminate the requirement for traditional batteries.
 They also hope to develop Air-gens to apply to cell phones to eliminate periodic charging.